Phase coding semi-quantum key distribution system based on the Single-state protocol: Abstract

 \section{Abstract}

-Semi-quantum key distribution (SQKD) allows sharing random keys between a quantum user and a classical user.
-However, implementing classical user operations is challenging, posing a hurdle to achieving the Single-state protocol.
-By using the “selective modulation” method, the feasibility of SQKD is verified in principle.
-The proposal of the selective modulation method enables the realization of other protocols for SQKD.
-To advance experimental progress in SQKD, we propose and implement a phase-encoded semi-quantum key distribution system based on the Single-state protocol and the “selective modulation” method.
+Semi-quantum key distribution (SQKD) allows sharing random keys between a quantum user and a classical user, which significantly saves user resources, especially when using the Single-state protocol.
+However, the operation of the classical user, which involves measurement and resending using the Single-state protocol, presents technical difficulties in experiment and there is a security vulnerability of “tagged” attack in theory.
+To solve these problems, in our work, based on the Single-state protocol, we propose the “selective modulation" method and successfully implement a phase-encoded semi-quantum key distribution system.
 The system operates at a frequency of 100MHz and an average photon number of 0.1.
-The interference contrast achieved 96.52\%, the average quantum bit error rate was 1.19\%, and the raw key rate reached 88Kbps.
-Our experimental results demonstrate the feasibility and stability of the proposed phase-encoded semi-quantum key distribution system.
-Furthermore, by leveraging the “selective modulation” scheme proposed in this paper, we develop a comprehensive theoretical description of selective modulation.
-Through an analysis of quantum state evolution, we assess the security of our system, ultimately demonstrating its resilience against attacks targeting quantum states.
-The classical user of our system requires only two optical devices, significantly reducing the equipment requirements and enhancing its application potential.
-This work validates the feasibility of semi-quantum key distribution experiments and provides ideas for future research on semi-quantum key distribution experiments and security studies.
+The interference contrast achieved 97.45\%, the average quantum bit error rate was 1.20\%, and the raw key rate reached 88Kbps.
+Our experimental results demonstrate the feasibility and stability of the proposed phase-encoded SQKD system.
+Furthermore, we conducted an analysis of the “selective modulation" scheme in terms of quantum state evolution to assess the security of our system and ultimately proved that it can resist “tagged” attack.
+The classical user of our system requires only two optical devices and operates without relying on full quantum capabilities, thereby enhancing its application potential in quantum networks.
+This work validates the feasibility of SQKD experiments and provides ideas for future research on SQKD experiments and security studies.